jbaysolutions/vue-bootstrap-table/README.md

 	npm install vue-bootstrap-table2

-Or import the js script on your html (use the files from the dist folder):
+Or add the js script to your html (download from [releases](https://github.com/jbaysolutions/vue-bootstrap-table/releases)):

     <script src="vue-bootstrap-table.js"></script>